MAAP-Project/authorizer/README.md

 ## MAAP Developer Notes

 This WordPress plugin is forked from [authorizer](https://wordpress.org/plugins/authorizer/), modified to use a CAS proxy login instead direct authentication.
 Also included in this project is a custom [MAAP profile view](maapprofile.php) that references a CAS proxy granting ticket.
-To use this custom view, add it in the folder of a WordPress theme, and then create a new WordPress page that references the template.
+To use this custom view, add it in the `page-templates` folder of a WordPress theme, and then create a new WordPress page that references the template.

 ## Plugin Description